profe-pep/single-page-app-vanilla-js/README.md

 - https://localhost:5500

-The pages are served under this subpath, but unfortunately you can't head here directly, because of how this app's routing works, when setup to run for GH Pages.
+The pages are served under this subpath.
+But unfortunately you cannot go there directly, because of how this app's routing works, when set up to run for GH Pages.

 - http://localhost:8000/single-page-app-vanilla-js/